Buderim: Transport

-Buderim's suburbs are served by Sunbus Sunshine Coast, who operate a transfer station at Buderim Market Place, and a bus station at University of the Sunshine Coast.
+Buderim's suburbs are served by Kinetic Sunshine Coast, who operate a transfer station at Buderim Market Place, and a bus station at University of the Sunshine Coast.
 Various bus routes connect Buderim to Maroochydore, Caloundra, Nambour and other centres.

-Population
+Demographics

 Census populations for the Buderim urban centre have been recorded since 1933.
 Due to a substantial redefinition of Buderim before the 2001 census, the first column records the UC/L population to 1996 and its component parts thereafter; the second records the SLA based on time series data.